fabmlk/php-oauth-lib-rs/README.md

 ## Retrieve Resource Owner Information
-After the `verifyRequest()`, or any of the other verify functions, some methods are available to retrieve information about the resource owner and client assuming the verification was successful.
+After the `verifyRequest()`, or any of the other verify functions, some methods may be available to retrieve information about the resource owner and client assuming the verification was successful and the token introspection endpoint provides this information to the resource server.

 * `getResourceOwnerId()` (the unique resource owner identifier)
 * `getScope()` (the scope granted to the client accessing this resource)